-Looking for something fun and easy for that special event, such as a birthday or team building exercise?
-The century old West Toronto Lawn Bowling Club and its iconic clubhouse is the perfect venue.
-If you are interested, please CONTACT US with the date, time and the number of people you expect at your event.
+Looking for something fun and easy for that special event, such as a birthday or team-building exercise?
+Let us host your event.
+The 110-year-old West Toronto Lawn Bowling Club with its iconic clubhouse is the perfect venue.
+If you’re interested, please contact us with the date, time, and the number of people you expect to attend.

 What you need to know:

-• The length of your event can vary based on the format you wish to use (single-game, multi-game tournament, etc.).
-On average, events take about 1.5 to 2 hours to complete, and we’re happy to help you set up teams in advance so everything runs smoothy for you and your guests.
-If your event is in the evening, it must wrap up by 9:45 p.m. as our permit only allows us to use the facilities until 10 p.m.
+• The length of your event can vary based on the format you choose (single-game, multi-game tournament, etc.).
+On average, events take about 1.5 to 2 hours to complete, and we’re happy to help you set up teams in advance so everything runs smoothly for you and your group.
+If your event is in the evening, it must wrap up by 9:45 pm as our permit only allows us to use the facilities until 10:00 pm.

-• Alcohol can only be served or consumed at your event if you secure an AGCO Special Occasions Permit AND a City of Toronto Special Events Permit
+• Alcohol may only be served or consumed at your event if you secure an AGCO Special Occasions Permit AND a City of Toronto Special Events Permit

-• The West Toronto Lawn Bowling Club is located at 275 Keele Street (in Baird Park), about 1 km north of Bloor (about a 10 minute walk from Keele subway station).
-There is street parking available and a Green P parking lot just north of Annette.
-There is also ample bike parking at the club
+• The West Toronto Lawn Bowling Club is located at 275 Keele Street (in Baird Park), about 1 km north of Bloor (about a 10-minute walk from Keele subway station).
+There is street parking available and a Green P parking lot just north of Annette (351 Keele Street).
+There is also ample bike parking at the club.